William-Robert-Robertson/ear.education/Open-Day-Circular-Ideas.md

 # ear.education Open Day Circular Ideas

 Pizza in Kachelofen - maybe too warm for June?
+  - cooked with scrap wood from Zimmerei Hirschi

 Cheese

 Repaired Household Appliances

-Re-Used Solar Panels + AGM Batteries - providing electric light to part of the house for the open day ELM Compost
+Re-Used Solar Panels + AGM Batteries - providing electric light to part of the house for the open day
+  - made with scrap batteries from local garage

+ELM Compost

+Forging / Schmiedearbeiten
-Knife Making from Scrap Steel - forging not done at Trubschachen because of bulky equipment needed and risk of noise disturbing neighbours
+  - N.B.
+Forging not done at Trubschachen because of bulky equipment needed and risk of noise disturbing neighbours.
+  - Knife Making
+  - Musical Instrument Making
+  - from high quality scrap steel from a Swiss business
+  - using charcoal made from scrap wood from Zimmerei Hirschi

+Glockenspiel
-Glockenspiel - built with 2nd hand cow bells - possibly water powered
+  - built with 2nd hand cow bells
+  - possibly water powered with water supply to Brunnen

-Sauerkraut from Leftover Vegetables
+Sauerkraut from Local Leftover Vegetables

 Coffee Grain re-use
+  - Mechanic's had wash for removing grease and difficult dirt

 Wood ash re-use
+  - wood ash and water cleaning paste
+  - wood ash and washing up liquid cleaning paste
+  - possibly paint stripping with wood ash

 Fermented Apple Juice

 Glass Art from Recycled Glass

+Lichtenburg fractals
+  - on scrap wood from Zimmerei Hirschi

-Pralines and French Truffles - including cream from local milk and flavours from leftover fruit Metal Castings (e.g. bells) cast using 3D printed moulds, lost wax casting in vacuum and brass or bronze scrap - may be too complicated for open day
+Pralines and French Truffles
+  - including cream from local milk
+  - using natural flavours from leftover fruit

+Metal Castings (e.g. bells)
+  - cast using 3D printed moulds, lost wax casting in vacuum
+  - Using brass or bronze scrap from Swiss business
+  - may be too complicated for open day